Discussions within a homepage: https://81018.com/s4a/

-Feeling a little uncomfortably tight, we quickly multiplied those base units by 2 and in 201 notations we were out in-and-around the Age of the Universe and the Observable Universe.
+Feeling a little uncomfortably tight, we quickly multiplied those base units by 2 and in a total of 202 notations we were out in-and-around the Age of the Universe and the Observable Universe.

-Now, this is all happening just up river from New Orleans Zoo, downriver from the NOLA international airport.
+Now, this is all happening just up river from the New Orleans Zoo, downriver from the NOLA international airport.
 We’re just high school folks and the kids.

 That was 2011.
 We rushed right by Kees Boeke whose work MIT’s Phil Morrison embraced.
-When we included all five Planck base units, it got very challenging.
+When we included all the Planck base units, it got very challenging.

 1. Nobody talks about those 67 notations from the fermion-proton range down to the first Planck base units’ doublings.